Results of ASSET Test

 How are ASSET Test Results Declared?

-The ASSET test for placement is an excellent program designed and conducted by the ACT.
+This is an excellent program designed and conducted by the ACT.
 It is a group of shorter placement tests that evaluate a test-taker on the basis of skills in important but basic areas of English, Reading and Mathematics.
 It is designed in a convenient paper-pencil based format and the score is immediately generated for the test-takers.
-Due to their record of validity and authenticity, the ASSET test results are used by over 400 colleges for selecting or rejecting students during placements.
+Due to their record of validity and authenticity, the test results are used by over 400 colleges for selecting or rejecting students during placements.
 Complete information on the test is available on the official website of the ACT i.e. www.act.org.

 Reporting and Scoring

-The ASSET test results are declared as soon as the test is complete.
+The results are declared as soon as the test is complete.
 There are three options that you have for attaining your scores.
 These three options are discussed below:

 - Self-Score Answer Documents